Lim Khai Hong

 The success of Taobao in some Southeast Asian (SEA) markets is a good testament of how understanding locals can make a difference.
 Besides attractive pricing, Taobao rose up the ranks to compete with the likes of eBay and Amazon in SEA with some interesting features.
 Since customers generally view online shopping as an extension of their brick-and-mortar experience, Taobao incorporated functions like instant feedback and connections via instant messaging, to even allowing customers to haggle for prices for bulk purchase from the get go.
 This give customers a familiar shopping experience.
 So yes, some of us really love a bargain!

 Here are some tips on launching your brand in a new market.

 1. Understand the market before entering: Do your research

-Given that this is a huge business decision, brands need the ‘local context’, to be relevant to their customers locally.
-We have seen numerous exits in Singapore – Fancl, Wendys, Carrefour, Toshiba etc. By taking a closer look at their case studies, we notice:
+Given that this is a huge business decision, brands need the local context to be relevant to their new customers.
+We have seen numerous exits in Singapore–Fancl, Wendy’s, Carrefour, Toshiba, etc. Case studies pointed to a few issues

 - Insufficient market size to sustain their operating model